mohammadjahanipour/calorietracker/README.md

 ### Logging & Analytics

-currently in use are Sentry, Plausible and Motomo https://plausible.io/sites https://sentry.io/organizations/calorietrackerio/ https://calorietrackerio.matomo.cloud
+currently in use are Sentry, Plausible django-request and Motomo https://plausible.io/sites https://sentry.io/organizations/calorietrackerio/ https://calorietrackerio.matomo.cloud

 ### Gunicorn
 WEB_CONCURRENCY is a synonym for workers or -w and is set as env var to 3 more info can be found at the below links